yoe/SReview/kubernetes/README.md

   ```

   ... will set the value of the `$event` configuration value to 'foo'

-  The configuration values should be set as environment variables to the
-  `sreview-master` and the `sreview-web` deployments.
 - Make sure to perform the following configuration steps:
   - Create some buckets in an Amazon S3-compatible object store, and
     store their access keys in the `s3_access_config` configuration